jmanthony3/Archimedes/docs/class/engr-837-001-materials-characterization-methods/operations.md

 Not all SEs are the same:
 - $SE_{1}$: primary surface signal from inelastic scattering
 - 2: SEs created from interactions away from the probe
-- 3: SEs created from BSE interactions in the bchamber
+- 3: SEs created from BSE interactions in the chamber